Dental Implant FAQs – Oklahoma City, OK

-Dental implants allow you to make an excellent decision in your oral health and quality of life by replacing your missing teeth.
-Due to the materials and process used, they provide a very high success rate while closely looking and functioning naturally.
-However, while you know that they are beneficial, you still have some questions about the procedure before you can make your final decision.
+Dental implants allow you to make an excellent decision for your oral health and quality of life by replacing your missing teeth.
+Due to the materials and process used, they provide a very high success rate while looking and functioning in a very natural way.
+However, while you know that they are beneficial, you likely still have some questions about the procedure before you can make your final decision.
 To help you make an educated choice, Dr. Joe Isaacson has the answers you need.

 How are Dental Implants Different?

 Dental implants are far different than any other form of tooth replacement because they use implant posts, which are surgically placed into the jawbone.
 The body naturally fuses to the posts to create a secure and stable foundation for the prosthetic tooth.

 Dental implants are the most successful and reliable solution to treat tooth loss.
 In fact, they offer over a 95% 10-year success rate.
 With the right aftercare, like maintaining your oral hygiene and visiting your dentist, they have the potential to last for a lifetime.

 Can Dental Implants Stop Bone Recession?

 When a tooth is lost, the underlying jawbone is no longer stimulated.
 As a result, it begins to lose density, which can lead to additional tooth loss and facial deformities in the future.
 Dental implants are the only option to replace missing teeth that can stop bone recession.

 By surgically placing the implant post into the jawbone, it stimulates the structure to encourage new bone growth.
 This preserves your bone density to protect any remaining natural teeth as well as your facial structures.